-The Thornton Police Department has a comprehensive fireworks enforcement and outreach plan in place from June 20 through July 9, 2025.
-This includes dedicated enforcement units, increased public awareness efforts, and targeted education in areas with frequent violations.
+The Thornton Police Department will have a comprehensive fireworks enforcement and outreach plan in place throughout the summer of 2026.
+It will include dedicated enforcement units, increased public awareness efforts, and targeted education in areas with frequent violations.

 What You Need to Know:

-• Fines are steep and enforcement is real — $500 for a first offense, $1,000 for a second.
+Fines are steep and enforcement is real — $500 for a first offense, $1,000 for a second offense within two years.
 Fireworks may be seized.

 Dispose of Fireworks Safely

-If you have fireworks you'd like to get rid of, you can safely dispose of them without penalty by bringing them to any Thornton Fire Station through July 10.
+If you have fireworks you'd like to get rid of, you can safely dispose of them without penalty by bringing them to any Thornton Fire Station.

 Join the City of Thornton’s free Fourth of July celebration featuring food vendors, live music, and a professional fireworks display.
 Enjoy the festivities without risking injury, fire, or fines.